 - All microfiche depository receipts are to be held for at least five years before they may be discarded.
 The five years is to be measured from the date of receipt, not the date covered or date published.

-- Selective depositories may discard microfiche copies of depository documents after they have been retained for 5 years without offering them on disposition lists.
+- Selective depositories may discard microfiche copies of depository documents after they have been retained for five years without offering them on disposition lists.

 - Selective depositories discarding large runs or sets of microfiche documents, such as DOE microfiche or USGS Open File Reports, must receive permission from the Regional before discarding.
 The Regional reserves the right to require selectives to prepare disposition lists for this or any other type of material.